BIOGRAPHY

 More recently, my poetic quotations on silk panels are of W. Shakespeare, G.G.
 Byron, G. Ungaretti, the Odyssey and F.G.
 Lorca (2010-2012).

-A second hallmark that l have maintained through the years has been the experimentation and the adventure into and through paths working with various materials as in the use of petals, flowers and leaves on different materials: the first tests were done on large tropical Alocasia and Banana leaves and then the composition on paper of the - Artist’s Book – (1991-95)
+A second hallmark that l have maintained through the years has been the experimentation and the adventure into and through paths working with various materials as in the use of petals, flowers and leaves on different materials: the first tests were done on large tropical Alocasia leaves and Banana leaves; and then used for the composition on paper of the - Artist’s Book – (1991-95) 'Un Libro da Appendere', 'A book to hang'.

 Later, in a long series, l worked on large lotus leaves shaped like sculptures and oil paintings respecting the natural interweaving leaf venation 1993-’94.